ajxpr/ajxpr/README.md

 <h2 align="center"><samp>ABOUT ME</samp></h2>

 <p>
-  <samp>I am an aspiring data scientist with a passion for design and computing.
-I am driven by the endless
-possibilities of how data and design can come together to create meaningful and impactful experiences for users.
+I am an aspiring data scientist with a passion for design and computing.
+I am driven by the endless possibilities of how data and design can come together to create meaningful and impactful experiences for users.
 I am constantly developing my skills in programming, data analysis, and visualization tools to stay at the forefront of these fields.<br><br>